casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 - The accumulated signal is then fed into a BRAM yellow blocks.

-Contiune further to familiarize yourself with the model file.
+Continue further to familiarize yourself with the model file.
 Clicking around, opening configuration windows and refer to the blockumentation as needed.

 RFDC
 ^^^^^

 The first step to creating a frequency spectrum is to digitize the signal.
 This is done with an ADC (analog-to-digital converter).
-For RFSoC, the ADC is represneted by the ``RFDC`` (RF Data Converter) yellow block.
+For RFSoC, the ADC is represented by the ``RFDC`` (RF Data Converter) yellow block.
 Work through the :doc:`RFDC tutorial <./tut_rfdc>` if you not already familiar with this block.

 The ``RFDC`` converts analog inputs to digital outputs.
 Every clock cycle, the inputs are sampled and digitized to a 14-bit, 2's complement binary number representation.
-These samples are packed and MSB aligned into 16-bit words and persented in parallel on the output interfance.
+These samples are packed and MSB aligned into 16-bit words and presented in parallel on the output interface.
 This means we can represent numbers from -32768 through to 32767, including the number 0.
 Simulink represents such numbers as a ``fix_32_0`` data type.
 As an example, when the ``RFDC`` is configured in real mode with 8 samples per clock, the output data type is ``fix_128_0``.
 For more information about the output data representation of the ``RFDC`` refer to the `RFDC product guide`_.

 Recall from the :doc:`RFDC tutorial <./tut_rfdc>` that when the ``RFDC`` is configured in ``real -> I/Q`` output mode quad-tile and dual-tile RFSoCs have differing behavior.
 For dual-tile platforms, in both ``Real`` and ``I/Q`` digital output modes these platforms output all data bits on the same bus.
 So for example, with ``4`` samples per clock this results in ``2`` complex samples ordered ``{I1, Q1, I0, Q0}``.
 Where in each ADC word, the most recent sample is at the MSB of the word.